Manly Wade Wellman

 Manly Wade Wellman (May 21, 1903 – April 5, 1986) was an American writer.
-While his science fiction and fantasy stories appeared in such pulps as Astounding Stories, Startling Stories, Unknown and Strange Stories, Wellman is best remembered as one of the most popular contributors to the legendary Weird Tales, and for his fantasy and horror stories set in the Appalachian Mountains, which draw on the native folklore of that region.
+While his science fiction and fantasy stories appeared in such pulps as Astounding Stories, Startling Stories, Unknown and Strange Stories, Wellman is best remembered as one of the most popular contributors to the legendary Weird Tales and for his fantasy and horror stories set in the Appalachian Mountains, which draw on the native folklore of that region.
 Karl Edward Wagner referred to him as "the dean of fantasy writers."
 Wellman also wrote in a wide variety of other genres, including historical fiction, detective fiction, western fiction, juvenile fiction, and non-fiction.

 Wellman was a long-time resident of North Carolina.
 He received many awards, including the World Fantasy Award and Edgar Allan Poe Award.
 In 2013, the North Carolina Speculative Fiction Foundation inaugurated an award named after him to honor other North Carolina authors of science fiction and fantasy.

 Three of Wellman's most famous recurring protagonists are John, a.k.a.
 John the Balladeer, a.k.a.
 "Silver John", a wandering backwoods minstrel with a silver-stringed guitar; the elderly "occult detective" Judge Pursuivant; and John Thunstone, also an occult investigator.

-Wellman wrote under a number of different pseudonyms, including Gabriel Barclay, Levi Crow, Gans T. Field, Hampton Wells, and Wade Wells.
+Wellman wrote under a number of pseudonyms, including Gabriel Barclay, Levi Crow, Gans T. Field, Hampton Wells, and Wade Wells.

 Biography

 Early years

-Wellman was born in the village of Kamundongo in Portuguese West Africa (now Angola), where his father, Frederick Creighton Wellman, was stationed as a medical officer.
-He spoke the native dialect before he learned English, and became an adopted son of a powerful chief whose vision Dr Wellman restored.
+Wellman was born in the village of Kamundongo, near the city of Silva Porto in Portuguese West Africa (now Angola).
+Wellman's father, Frederick Creighton Wellman, was stationed in the village as a medical officer.
+He spoke a local language before he learned English, and became an adopted son of a powerful chief whose vision Dr Wellman restored.
 As a small child, Manly twice visited London, where the family stayed in Torrington Square (obliterated during the Battle of Britain).
-When he was still a young boy, his family moved to the United States, where he attended school in Washington, D.C., prep school in Salt Lake City, and college at Wichita Municipal University (now Wichita State University) in Kansas.
-After graduating from Wichita State with his BA in English in 1926, he went on to receive a Bachelor of Laws degree from Columbia Law School.
-A distinguished football player, he received little encouragement from either family or teachers with his plans to become a writer.
+When he was still a young boy, his family moved to the United States, where he attended school in Washington, D.C., and prep school in Salt Lake City.
+After graduating from Fairmount College (now Wichita State University in Kansas) with a BA in English in 1926, he received a Bachelor of Literature degree from the School of Journalism at Columbia University in 1927.
+A distinguished football player, he received little encouragement from either family or teachers for his plans to become a writer.
 An early story, "Back to the Beast", resulted in one teacher remarking "Your work is impossible!"
 Yet this same story became his first professional sale when editor Farnsworth Wright bought it and published it in Weird Tales (November 1927).